pocc/tshark.dev/content/capture/sources/sample_interfaces.md

 These sample listings are provided to give an idea of output on various systems.
 You should run the command on your system to get actual results.
+`tshark -D` for interfaces, `tshark -L` for link-layer types and `tshark -F` for supported filetypes.

 ## Sample Interface Listings